JaWeilBaum/pyqtlet2/docs/source/getting-started.rst

 .. note::
     pyqtlet was designed for people familiar with both `PyQt5 <http://zetcode.com/gui/pyqt5/>`_ and `Leaflet <https://leafletjs.com/examples/quick-start/>`_.
     It is suggested you go through the respective guides if not already familiar.
+PySide6 is also supported.

 Installation
 ------------

-pyqtlet does not have any external dependencies apart from PyQt5.
+pyqtlet does not have any external dependencies apart from PyQt5 or PySide6.
 So if you already have pyqtlet installed, then you just need to copy the pyqtlet folder into your project folder.
 You may also install pyqtlet  from pip.
 This will install PyQt5 if it has not been installed already.